 At the same time, the characteristics of duration limited resources often differ from existing capacity resources (e.g., limits on the number of hours the resource can operate in a day).
-As a result, the NYSRC and NYISO are exploring methods to incorporate duration limited resources into the IRM study and LCR study.1
+As a result, the NYSRC and NYISO are exploring methods to incorporate duration limited resources into the IRM study and LCR study.

-This whitepaper investigates one method of modeling duration limited resources in the NYSRC IRM study and is motivated in part by both the need for both enhanced tools and methods to
+This whitepaper investigates one method of modeling duration limited resources in the NYSRC IRM study and is motivated in part by both the need for both enhanced tools and methods to model the evolving supply mix and the existence of two 5MW, 40MWh (i.e., 8-hour duration) batteries that are expected to meeting the inclusion rules for the 2020 IRM study.

-1 The NYSRC and NYISO establish various reliability requirements applicable to the New York Control Area, wherein the grid is designed to meet annual projected peak load, plus a minimum reserve margin requirement to account for unanticipated generator or transmission outages.
+&lt;sup>1 The NYSRC and NYISO establish various reliability requirements applicable to the New York Control Area, wherein the grid is designed to meet annual projected peak load, plus a minimum reserve margin requirement to account for unanticipated generator or transmission outages.
 This margin, called the Installed Reserve Margin (IRM), secures generation capacity beyond the forecasted peak demand to meet a contingency.
 The IRM, determined by the New York State Reliability Council in conjunction with the NYISO, is 17.0% for 2019-2020.